MelleD/ha-radar-warning/README.md

 - In the Google Cloud Console, go to the "Billing" section.
 - Link your project to a billing account if you haven't already done so.
-#### Create API Credentials
+#### 4. Create API Credentials
 - In the Google Cloud Console, go to the "API & Services" > "Credentials" section.
 - Click on "Create Credentials" and select "API Key".
 - Copy the API key that is generated.
 You will need this key to authenticate your API requests and copy it to the config in HA.

 #### ‼️ Danger ‼️
 You can (currently) make 40.000 request per month for free.
-After that you have to pay for the request, but you can restrict your API key and setup alerting
+After that you have to pay for the request, but you can restrict your API key and setup alerting:

-#### Monitoring and Quota Management
 - In the Google Cloud Console, navigate to "API & Services" > "Dashboard".
 - Here you can monitor your API usage and set up alerts if needed.
 - To manage quotas, go to "API & Services" > "Quotas" and adjust your settings as necessary. e.g. 1250 request per day

 ## Known issue

-a) No marker on the standard map
+- No marker on the standard map
-b) config flow show no description for input strings
+- config flow show no description for input strings

 ## Support